 Ellen Peak in the Stirling Range is a decent, one day hike.
 It’s best to start early in the morning, after a sunrise, so that you can be back before it gets dark.
-The trail has around 24 km both ways, and you need at least 7 hours to accomplish.
+The trail has around 24 km both ways, and you need at least 7 hours to accomplish it.
 Of course, if you know where are you going.
 The track to Ellen Peak in the Stirling Range is not marked, so you will spend some time getting lost, and finding the right way.
-I would highly recommend using AllTrails app which worked really well for me.
-The path I took was accurate in 85% with the recording on AllTrails.
+Navigation is a bit of a challenge.
+I used AllTrails app which worked really well for me.
+The path I took was accurate in 85% with the app recording.
 It doesn’t mean that I didn’t struggle to find the right path.
-I did struggle.
+I did struggle a lot.

 IS THIS HIKE FOR YOU?